mhweiner/lambdaconf/README.md

    `.json` file, it must also exist in `default.json`.
 In Typescript terms, conf files must be of type `Partial<Conf>`.
    In fact, the `Conf` type is simply created from the `default.json` file.

+   - A property's type should not change simply because of a different environment, user, or deployment.
+This is basically saying the same as above.

+   - `loaders` that are used on the same property in different files should all return the same type (again, same as above).

    - Arrays should be homogenous (not of mixed types).

-   - `loaders` that are used the same property in different config files should all return the same type (since again, that type is defined only in default.json)

-   - None of the above are enforced (except the required default), but future versions may check for these conditions and throw an error.

    - The default configuration directory is `/conf`, but you can specify a custom directory with `process.env.CONF_DIR`